NitinReddyKamsani/CRM/README.md

 1) Standard validation rules : these are the rules that are applied by the system for data consistency
 2) Custom validation rules : allows you to create the rules according to your business needs

+** Validation Rules Fields :

+in order to create a validation rules some of the fields are needed to be defined

+i) Rule name
+ii) Active
+iii) Description
+iv) Error condition formula
+v) Error message
+vi) Error location